Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 A. The Delaware Healthy Children Program does not exclude children because of pre-existing health conditions.

-Q. How is Delaware Healthy Children Program different from other Delaware Medicaid programs?
+Q. How is the Delaware Healthy Children Program different from other Delaware Medicaid programs?

-Q. How often does Delaware Healthy Children review eligibility?
+Q. How often does the Delaware Healthy Children Program review eligibility?
 What is the process?

 Q. How much do I have to pay?

-There is an added bonus-for every three months you pay in advance, you'll get the 4th month free!
+There is an added bonus: for every 3 months you pay in advance, you'll get the 4th month free!
 And, with the exception of non-emergency visits to hospital emergency rooms, there are no co-payments.
 Prescriptions are covered at 100%.

 Q. Who provides the insurance?